Salmonellosis: Causes

 Salmonella bacteria can survive for some time without a host; they are frequently found in polluted water, with contamination from the excrement of carrier animals being particularly important.

 The growing trend of keeping exotic animals as household pets has significantly increased the risk of direct Salmonella transmission to humans.
 A wide range of animals, including birds, reptiles, amphibians, domesticated animals, and rodents, can carry and spread Salmonella.
 These pets shed bacteria through their feces, which can lead to direct pet-to-human transmission of salmonellosis through contaminated surfaces, improper handling, or lack of hygiene.
-Raising awareness about safe pet handling practices, regular sanitation, and proper hygiene is essential to reduce the risk of infection and promote responsible pet ownership.
+Raising awareness about safe pet handling practices, regular sanitation, and proper hygiene is essential to reduce the risk of infection.

 The European Food Safety Authority highly recommends that when handling raw turkey meat, consumers and people involved in the food supply chain should pay attention to personal and food hygiene.

 An estimated 142,000 Americans are infected each year with Salmonella Enteritidis from chicken eggs, and about 30 die.
 The shell of the egg may be contaminated with Salmonella by feces or environment, or its interior (yolk) may be contaminated by penetration of the bacteria through the porous shell or from a hen whose infected ovaries contaminate the egg during egg formation.

-Nevertheless, such interior egg yolk contamination is theoretically unlikely.
+Such interior egg yolk contamination is theoretically unlikely.
 Even under natural conditions, the rate of infection was very small (0.6% in a study of naturally contaminated eggs and 3.0% among artificially and heavily infected hens).

 Prevention

 The US Food and Drug Administration (FDA) has published guidelines to help reduce the chance of food-borne salmonellosis.
 Food must be cooked to 145–165 °F, and liquids such as soups or gravies should be boiled when reheating.
 Freezing kills some Salmonella, but it is not sufficient to reliably reduce them below infectious levels.
 While Salmonella is usually heat-sensitive, it acquires heat-resistance in high-fat environments such as peanut butter.

+Salmonellosis can also be understood through a One Health approach, which recognizes that the health of people is closely connected to the health of animals and the shared environment.
+The World Health Organization notes that non-typhoidal Salmonella is widely distributed in food animals and pets and can pass through the food chain, so prevention depends on control measures from production to consumption as well as good hygiene after animal contact.